top of page

 Conclusion: The New Standard of Excellence

 In the world of economics, price is viewed with a certain reverence.
-It is not merely a number, but the ultimate vessel of information—the silent communicator of the "invisible hand" balancing supply (colleges) and demand (students and families).
+It is not merely a number, but a vessel of information—the silent communicator of the "invisible hand" balancing supply (colleges) and demand (students and families).
 When price is allowed to function freely, it signals value, scarcity, and quality.
-However, when it is obscured by state-sponsored monopoly power or unlimited subsidies, the signal is jammed.
+However, when it is obscured by state-sponsored monopoly power, unlimited federal loans, or reactionary state-level bailouts, the signal is jammed.
 The result is an inevitable wave of market distortions decoupling cost from utility.

 A market correction, therefore, is not a disaster; it is a long-overdue recalibration toward truth.
 By capping federal lending, the government reintroduces the essential concept of price discipline.
 As the fog of infinite debt clears, the market finally sets the public free from the illusion that a high price tag is a proxy for high-quality education.
 We are returning to an era where value is once again measured by outcomes, not by the price of the credential.

-While the Ivy + institutions are well-positioned to continue serving the 1% elite, the big winners in the dynamic 'Three Cliff' world are clearly defined: They are larger state schools located in net-importer states that have pivoted toward deep AI integration, robust alumni networking, and a curriculum focused on in-demand majors.
+While the Ivy + institutions are well-positioned to continue serving the 1% elite, the big winners in the dynamic 'Three Cliff' world are clearly defined: They are larger state schools located in net-importer states, pivoting toward deep AI integration, robust alumni networking, and a curriculum focused on in-demand majors.
 These institutions leverage strong community college relationships and remain reasonably priced, ensuring a healthy surplus between the actual cost of education, the available funding, and the human capital developed.

 As the world moves toward a model where value and quality serve as the primary gateway, these evolved state schools serve as the premium standard.
 A new era of affordability and meritocracy has arrived.